-SANTA ANA (CNS) - The number of coronavirus patients in Orange County hospitals dropped by 26 to 320, according to the latest state data released Saturday.
+SANTA ANA (CNS) - Orange County's COVID-19 hospitalizations have fallen by 19 people to 77, according to the latest state figures.

 The number of those patients in intensive care was 14 as of Saturday, the same as Friday.

 ``I'm liking what I'm seeing ...
 I haven't seen numbers that low in a long time,'' Andrew Noymer, an epidemiologist and UC Irvine professor of population health and disease prevention, told City News Service on Friday.